PhilipPartsch/Howto-Sphinx/docs/tickets_example.rst

 Examples for Tickets
 ####################

-Here I collect examples to sphinx-needs tickets.
+Here I collect examples to Sphinx-Needs tickets.

 Coloring of needs depending of incoming links
 =============================================